 The Garbage Run Rally is for anyone who wants to ride the full length of Britain with like-minded people with no emphasis on speed and rushing.
 With riders encouraged to ride their own pace, it suits novice riders and more experienced riders alike.

 HOW DOES IT WORK?

-There will be nightly campspots and places to aim for for lunch, with a back up rider and van in case anything goes wrong along the way.
+There will be nightly camp spots and places to aim for for lunch, with back up riders in case anything goes wrong along the way.
 The route is entirely on Tarmac.

 HOW LONG ARE THE DAYS?

 Daily mileage is between 180 and 220 miles, with option to shorten or lengthen it depending on your preference.
 Total mileage for the route will be around 1400 miles, with an additional 800 or so for the journey down to Land's End and back from John o'Groats.

 You'll need a well serviced and reliable machine, with anything from 90cc scooters up to large capacity adventure bikes having completed the run in the past.
 It's also worthwhile having breakdown cover in case you need recovering from the darkest reaches of Scotland.

 For camping you'll need a sleeping bag, tent, roll mat and a stove if you want to make your own breakfast or dinner, although we will always camp where there is access to food.